simpleanalytics/docs/_docs/30_features/30_embed-graph.md

 > If you include multiple graphs on your website make sure you include `<script src="https://cdn.simpleanalytics.io/embed.js"></script>` only once.

+## Spikes

+It happens that some data has huge spikes.
+This is great traffic wise, but you might want to cut off the spike in the graph to make more sense out of your data before and after the spikes.
+You can change this with the `y-limit` parameter.
+To limit your graph to – let's say 50,000 page views – you can add it like this: `https://simpleanalytics.com/example.com?y-limit=50000` .

 ## Scaling issues

 Sometimes the graph does not stretch to the full page width.
 This can be caused by adding the `div` with the `data-sa-graph-url`-attribute in a flex element with `align-items: center`.
 This makes the div not stretch to the full width anymore.
 It can be solved by adding `align-self: stretch` to the `div` with the `data-sa-graph-url`-attribute.
 See this example: